develax/RazorExpress/README.md

 > <pre>$ npm install <b>raz</b> --save</pre>

-<sup>* *This is a **draft version** of the manual, although the code itself has already been tested and works.
-While the documentation is under development, use [this repository](https://github.com/DevelAx/RazorExpressFullExample) for more comprehensive examples.*</sup>

 - [**Intro**](#intro)
   - [A brief comparison of syntax of Node.JS template engines](#a-brief-comparison-of-syntax-of-nodejs-template-engines)
 - [**Quick Start**](#quick-start)